Zethearc/LMS/README.md

 This project implements a library management system developed in Haskell.
 It provides a command-line interface that allows users to perform various operations, such as creating, modifying, and deleting libraries, as well as managing books, members, and transactions within a selected library.

-## Estructura del Proyecto
+## Project Scheme
 app: Contains the Main.hs file, serving as the entry point for the application.
 src: Holds the source code organized into modules, such as Data for data definitions, and Utils for utility functions.
-library: Stores text files (BookDB.txt, MemberDB.txt, TransactionDB.txt) acting as databases for books, members, and transactions.
+library: Stores text files (BookDB.txt, MemberDB.txt, TransactionDB.txt) acting as tables for books, members, and transactions.
 LibraryManagementSystem.cabal: Configuration file for the Haskell build system.
 LICENSE: Information about the project's license.
 README.md: Documentation providing an overview of the project and instructions for use.